vatesfr/xen-orchestra/docs/docs/manage_infrastructure.md

 2. Go to the **Advanced** tab.
 3. Activate the **Disable migration** toggle switch.

-> Note: Here, "block" means "disable," not a literal block.

 When this option is enabled, the VM won't be able to migrate to another host.